A Season in Time: Stanford Indians 1940

 Nebraska had a chance to score before the half.

 • Zikmund made a fine return of the kickoff but paid the price.
-Taking Albert's boot on the 15, the little HB returned all the way to the Stanford 39 where Kmetovic and Albert knocked him out of bounds, injuring his left ankle.
+Taking Albert's boot on the 15, the little halfback returned all the way to the Stanford 39 where Kmetovic and Albert knocked him out of bounds, injuring his left ankle.

 • On first down, Graff dropped Zikmund for a 14y loss.
 Zikky then went to the sidelines where Coach Jones asked him if he could run.
-The HB ran along the sidelines with no problem but couldn't turn to come back.
+The halfback ran along the sidelines with no problem but couldn't turn to come back.
 "Coach, I'm sorry.
 I can run straight ahead, but I can't turn."
 He missed the rest of the contest with a fractured ankle.

 • The half ended shortly thereafter.